fergusfrl/JSON-Poller/README.md

 # JSON-Poller
-Polls a website for json data and saves it locally as a json file.
+Very simple program: Polls a website for json data and saves it locally as a json file.
 Polls every n seconds.
+Might be useful in 'nzriverflows' repo.